Catel/Catel.Docs/src/vnext/content/catel-core/logging/integration-with-external-loggers/log4net.md

-# Log4net
++++
+title = "Log4net"
+description = ""
++++

-The example below provides an ILogListener for NLog, but any external logging library can be used.
+The example below provides an ILogListener for Log4net, but any external logging library can be used.

 ## Creating the listener